 Bones (FOX): Already Premiered.
 The cast of this show has really meshed well together.
 The fun dialogue and banter is what I really like.
 Anything that harkens back to the chemistry of David Addison and Maddie Hayes works for me.
 While this doesnâ€™t quite reach that level it is pretty good in it own right.

 Lost (ABC): Premieres Oct.
 4th.
 I watched all of last season and really got hooked even though many think it was a bit of a let down after the first season.
-I never watched the first season until this summer when I got caught up via myaccount.
+I never watched the first season until this summer when I got caught up via my Netflix account.
 I watched the whole season over the course of four days, which included watching the second half of the season in one day.

 The Nine (ABC): Premieres Oct.
 4th.
 This show is getting a lot of good buzz.
 Kidnapped on NBC also looks interesting and premieres this week but as of now The Nine would be my pick.